September is: National Recovery Month

 RECOVERY LOOKS AMAZING ON YOU!

 Ashleigh got clean on the screen, and is one of our favorite virtual recovery ambassadors.
 Ashleigh is very active in her recovery.
 She attends meetings regularly online, and gives back by hosting meetings, and reaching out to newcomers.
-Ashleigh is engaged to a first responder, and is the proud mama of two adorable furballs; a cat and a dog, who are best friends :-)
+Ashleigh is engaged to a first responder, and is the proud mama of three adorable furballs; a cat and two dogs, who are all best friends :-)

 MY RECOVERY STORY